safdar-azeem/commit-master/README.md

 - Creates one commit for each logical file change.
 - Generates a clear commit message from the change type.
 - Uses the current timestamp with `gitauto`.
-- Generates chronological backdated timestamps with `gitspan`.
+- Generates chronological backdated timestamps with `gitspan`, independent of the existing `HEAD` timestamp.
-- Automatically expands the date range when more days are required.
+- Automatically expands the date range further into the past when more days are required.
 - Copies absolute changed-file paths with `gitpaths`.
 - Creates complete Markdown change bundles with `gitbundle`.
 - Saves staged, unstaged, and untracked project changes with `gitstash`.